TomOfHelatrobus/klusterbox/readme.txt

 Caution:

-To ensure proper operation of Klusterbox, make sure to keep the Klusterbox application and the kb_sub folder in the same folder.
+To ensure proper operation of Klusterbox in Windows Legacy versions, make sure to keep the Klusterbox.exe and the kb_sub folder in the same folder.

 Overview: